 - Picture Quality

-There’s no denying that choosing the right projector is more complicated than buying a TV.
+Choosing the right projector is more complicated than buying a TV.
 However, if you want the best movie experience at home, then it’s worth taking the time to understand the issues.

 While there are several different ways of categorizing projectors, your first decision should be to decide on the correct throw type.